Advocate for Change

 Often at meetings, parents are interested in sharing their personal stories, concerns and feelings with other parents, especially about their experiences in trying to get the best possible services for their child.
 Give other parents an avenue for their voice and to share concerns outside of a formal business meeting by establishing a Support Group.
 Parents attending these more informal support group meetings can share information, resources and provide direct support one-on-one.
 For a parent who feels uncomfortable at a public meeting, these small groups are the right fit.

-You do not have to do this alone – Invite people to start a support group with you!
+You do not have to do this alone – invite people to start a support group with you!

 Sharing Your Story